If you could travel anywhere in the world, where would it be?

 Photo courtesy of Newfoundland & Labrador Tourism

 Where to go instead: Hauntingly beautiful natural scenery, rare wildlife and rich history only touch on the best-kept secrets of Canada’s east coast and, bonus, it doesn’t take 24 hours to get there.
-Different from the other provinces in Canada, Newfoundland has its own unique vibe (and its own time zone): from the modern dining scene and foggy historic streets of St. John’s to the natural side with the wild animals—think puffins, whales and 150,000 moose—and massive icebergs floating past tiny fishing villages.
+Different from the other provinces in Canada, Newfoundland and Labrador has its own unique vibe (and its own time zone): from the modern dining scene and foggy historic streets of St. John’s to the natural side with the wild animals—think puffins, whales and 150,000 moose—and massive icebergs floating past tiny fishing villages.

 Hikers and outdoor adventurers will find plenty to see even if just at the UNESCO World Heritage Site of Gros Morne National Park that includes hiking, fjords, glacial valleys, waterfalls and pristine lakes.
 Book at least one night in St. John’s but consider booking other nights closer to the attractions you want to see.
 The area is vast so your best bet is to rent a car and travel at your own pace; the trip will still end up being at least two-thirds cheaper than a trip Down Under.